 especially on Author Day!

-“School” for me might be in Vermont, or California, in Wisconsin, Michigan or Ohio.
-I’ve been to schools in Utah, Texas, Alabama and far away in New Delhi, India.
+“School” for me might be in Vermont, or California, in Alabama, Texas, Michigan or New Mexico.
+I’ve been to schools in Utah, Maine, New York and as far away as Tokyo, Japan and New Delhi, India.

 I have been to rural schools and urban schools, big and small schools.